gregbove/password-generator/README.md

 Lets configure these passwords a bit more to my liking.

 First, let's consider the problem of length - Right away, I can tell that a password like the ones in the table above would be _quite_ difficult to type out, if needed.
 So, let's take a substring of some length and only take the first few characters of the hash.
-For that, I have defined a constant of `PASSWORD_HASH_LENGTH`, which I think 16 is a fair value for.
+For that, I have an env var `PASSWORD_HASH_LENGTH`.

 Next, let's consider the problem of complexity - Most platforms will require that a password has some capitals, some special characters, etc. For that, I'll just append a string with these funky characters to the end of the hash - and I defined this as `RULE_SATISFYING_STRING`.